Historikerstreit: Habermas's letter to the FAZ, 11 August 1986

 Responding to the essay "The Age of Tyrants: History and Politics" by Klaus Hildebrand defending Nolte and Hillgruber, Habermas wrote that Hillgruber's approach "perhaps would be a legitimate point of view for the memoirs of a veteran-but not for a historian writing from the distance of four decades".
 Habermas wrote:

 "In his essay Ernst Nolte treats the 'so-called' annihilation of the Jews (in H.W.
 Koch, ed.
 Aspects of the Third Reich, London, 1985).
 Chaim Weizmann's declaration in the beginning of September 1939 that the Jews of the world would fight on the side of England, 'justified' – so opinioned Nolte – Hitler to treat the Jews as prisoners of war and to intern them.
 Other objections aside, I cannot distinguish between the insinuation that world Jewry is a subject of international law and the usual anti-Semitic projections.
 And if it had at least stopped with deportation.
-All this does not stop Klaus Hildebrand in the Historische Zeitschrift from commending Nolte's 'pathfinding essay', because it 'attempts to project exactly the seeming unique aspects of the history of the Third Reich onto the backdrop of the European and global development'.
+All this does not stop Klaus Hildebrand in the ' from commending Nolte's 'pathfinding essay', because it 'attempts to project exactly the seeming unique aspects of the history of the Third Reich onto the backdrop of the European and global development'.
 Hildebrand is pleased that Nolte denies the singularity of the Nazi atrocities."

 Stürmer's letter to the FAZ, 16 August 1986

-Stürmer in a letter to the editor of Frankfurter Allgemeine Zeitung published on 16 August 1986 accused Habermas of "sloppy research with patched-together quotes in an attempt to place historians on his blacklist".
+Stürmer in a letter to the editor of ' published on 16 August 1986 accused Habermas of "sloppy research with patched-together quotes in an attempt to place historians on his blacklist".
 Stürmer wrote that was attempting to answer the "German question" by working for the "affirmation and development of the Atlantic and European ties of our country" and denied seeking to "endow history with a higher meaning".
 Stürmer ended his letter with the remark: "What should one think of an indictment that even fabricates its own sources?...
 It's a shame about this man [Habermas] who once had something to say".